 • The Australian Centenary of projected motion pictures (1896 -

-The International Centenary of Cinema was the event of 1995.
-Celebrating the Lumiere Brothers filming their first movies in March 1895.
-Which they presented to a paying audience in December of the same year.
-CATHS celebrated the event with a commemorative dinner and film show held at the Dutch Club, Carnegie, the venue being a former silent film cinema.
+CATHS celebrated the International Centenary of Cinema in 1995 with a special commemorative dinner and film show at the Dutch Club, Carnegie, that venue being a former silent film cinema.

 The first time that projected motion pictures were shown to a paying audience in Australia was on Saturday 22nd August 1896 at the Melbourne Opera House in Bourke Street.
 Here, touring American illusionist and conjuror, Carl Hertz, demonstrated his amazing 'Cinematographe' machine (R.W.
 Paul's Theatrograph).
-He enthralled the audience with numerous short films including street scenes of London and London bridge, a dancer, and a seascape.
+He enthralled the audience with numerous short films including street scenes of London, a dancer, and a seascape.

 The Cinematographe was promoted as 'The Greatest Wonder of the NINETEENTH CENTURY', 'The Photo.
 Electric Sensation of the Day', 'Impossible to realise that the figures are not ACTUALLY LIVING', 'First Production in Australia.'

-To mark this historic occasion and a hundred years of movies on Australian screens, on the evening of Thursday 22nd August 1996 CATHS presented the Australian Cinematographe Centenary Celebration at the Progress Theatre in West Coburg.
+To mark this historic occasion and a hundred years of movies on Australian screens, on the evening of Thursday 22nd August 1996 CATHS presented the Australian Cinematographe Centenary Celebration at the Progress Theatre in West Coburg, Victoria.

-Wide publicity was given by Gael Jennings on her 3LO/774 radio program, The Age Entertainment Guide, and through our own networks of members and friends.
+Wide publicity was given by Gael Jennings on her ABC 774 radio program, The Age Entertainment Guide, and through our own networks of members and friends.

 Superbly hosted by Denzil Howson, the program included a video presentation of the Cinematographe's Early History; early silent and sound films; cinema and the war years, God Save The King; the Saturday Matinees, cartoons and newsreels.